lorenzoceccanti/IoTSafeDomoticHome/README.md

 # SafeDomoticHome IoT project
 This is the repository for the IoT project that I've developed in september 2023.
-I started the project on Sunday 3rd September and I've finished it on Tuesday 12th September.

 # To have the application ready on the IoT VM
 Just execute the following indications: